tejaram11/agentic_rag/README.md

 ## Assignment Requirements
 ### Part 1: Building a RAG System
-    Use NCERT PDF text as the data source for domain knowledge Chunk and index the PDF content in a VectorDB.
+    Use NCERT PDF text as the data source for domain knowledge.
+    Chunk and index the PDF content in a VectorDB.
     Use a FastAPI endpoint to serve the RAG system and process user queries.
 ### Part 2: Building an Agent
     The agent decides when to call the VectorDB based on the user's query.
     The agent can decide the tool to use based on user query and execute it.
+### Part 3: Adding Voice to Agent:
+    Audio generated for final answer using Sarvam API

-### Project Structure
+## Project Structure

     sarvam_assignment/